 McKenna had always been active in dance and wanted to continue that at Luther.
 She danced in Orchesis, but was hesitant to take a dance class.
 The Contact Improvisation course seemed like it would make her feel vulnerable and outside of her comfort zone.
 But by her final semester, she decided to take the class.
 “I began forming connections between Contact Improvisation and my concurrent neuroscience course,” McKenna says.
 “I witnessed the interconnectedness of the body, the mind, of movement, and of dance.
 This intersection nurtured new perspectives, brought profound depth to both courses, and made my Luther education whole,” she says.

-“Luther prepared me exceptionally well for life as a medical student and a future physician,” she says.
+“Luther prepared me exceptionally well for life as a medical student and physician,” she says.
 “My biology and chemistry courses built a solid foundation of knowledge that equipped me for the rigors of medical school.”
 Though outside of her major, courses in dance taught her to use her body as a tool for investigation and learning.
 “I knew this was a topic that I would continue to explore as a medical student.”

 McKenna’s work-study experiences were also essential in her preparation.
 As a lab assistant for the Chemistry Department, she says, “I was able to practice teaching complicated concepts to really bright people.
 My experience set the foundation for teaching science in a way that is approachable and empowering to people.”